HaskellEmbedded/HaskellEmbedded.github.io/pages/links.md

     - Documentation and examples are rather limited, but our [few posts](/tags/atom.html) on Atom compile nearly everything we know on it.
 - [SBV][] ([GitHub repo][sbv-github], [GitHub page][sbv-githubio]) is more specific to [SMT][]-based verification in Haskell, but also generates verified C code.
 Documentation and examples on SBV are excellent.

-# Not Haskell per se, but Haskell-inspired and Haskell-hosted
-- [Idris][] ([hackage][idris-hackage]) is a language from Edwin Brady, "a general purpose language with full dependent types."
-It is a recent language, but still has many good papers, talks, and references.
-    - The paper from Brady & Hammond, [Resource-safe Systems Programming with Embedded Domain Specific Languages][idris-paper], explains a particular application of Idris that looks very practical.
-- [Cryptol][] is yet another Galois creation, a DSL for specifying cryptographic algorithms.

-# EDSLs: Circuit Synthesis
+# Circuit Design EDSLs
+- Lava is an entire family of Haskell-based EDSLs unto itself, but the seminal 1998 paper appears to be [Lava: Hardware Design in Haskell](http://www.cse.chalmers.se/edu/year/2012/course/TDA956/Papers/Lava98.pdf) - which defines it as "a tool to assist circuit designers in specifying, designing, verifying and implementing hardware."
+    - One of its authors, Satnam Singh, has a blog entry on it as well: [The Lava Hardware Description Language](http://blog.raintown.org/p/lava.html).

+# Compiling for FPGA/ASIC
 - From Christiaan Baaij is [CλaSH: CAES Language for Synchronous Hardware][CλaSH] ([GitHub][clash-github], [hackage][clash-hackage] and its associated [tutorial][clash-tutorial].
 CλaSH is a "functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell."
-Note in the "CλaSH vs Lava" section in the tutorial that CλaSH is not an EDSL like the Lava family, but rather, it uses a static analysis approach.
+    - Note in the "CλaSH vs Lava" section in the tutorial that CλaSH is not an EDSL like the Lava family, but rather, it uses a static analysis approach.
     - arjanb pointed us to [CλaSH FPGA Starter](https://christiaanb.github.io/posts/clash-fpga-starter/), a quick tutorial for the [Terasic DE0-Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=139&No=593).
-- Lava is an entire family of Haskell-based EDSLs unto itself, but the seminal 1998 paper appears to be [Lava: Hardware Design in Haskell](http://www.cse.chalmers.se/edu/year/2012/course/TDA956/Papers/Lava98.pdf) - which defines it as "a tool to assist circuit designers in specifying, designing, verifying and implementing hardware."
-    - One of its authors, Satnam Singh, has a blog entry on it as well: [The Lava Hardware Description Language](http://blog.raintown.org/p/lava.html).

-# FPGA/ASIC Implementations
-- [The Reduceron](http://www.cs.york.ac.uk/fp/reduceron/) is some very interesting work, forked/revived as a newer [GitHub project](https://github.com/tommythorn/Reduceron).
+- [The Reduceron][reduceron-original] is some very interesting work with an FPGA softcore for running lazy functional programs.
+    - It was forked/revived as a [newer project][practical-reduceron] ([GitHub][reduceron-github]).

 # Compiling to Embedded Targets
 - The [Jhc][]-based [Ajhc][] compiler ([GitHub][ajhc-github], [Hackage][ajhc-hackage]) is a now defunct-project, but seemed to have the aim of compiling Haskell to various other platforms (especially given their "Haskell everywhere" tag).
     - [Ajhc demo for Cortex-M3/4 board][ajhc-demo-cortex-m3] gives their example of compiling Haskell to an ARM Cortex M3/M4.
     - The 2014 paper [Metasepi Report: Writing NetBSD Sound Drivers in Haskell: A Reentrant Haskell Compiler for Operating Systems Programming][ajhc-clh-paper] from Kiwamu Okabe (METASEPI) and Takayuki Muranushi (Kyotu University) talks about the experiences and challenges with using a Haskell compiler for targeting embedded code.
     - Kiwamu Okabe has a number of presentations up at [SlideShare][masterq-slideshare] about his work with METASEPI and Ajhc.

+# Not Haskell per se, but Haskell-inspired and Haskell-hosted
+- [Idris][] ([hackage][idris-hackage]) is a language from Edwin Brady, "a general purpose language with full dependent types."
+It is a recent language, but still has many good papers, talks, and references.
+    - The paper from Brady & Hammond, [Resource-safe Systems Programming with Embedded Domain Specific Languages][idris-paper], explains a particular application of Idris that looks very practical.
+- [Cryptol][] is yet another Galois creation, a DSL for specifying cryptographic algorithms.

 [CλaSH]: http://www.clash-lang.org
 [clash-github]: https://github.com/clash-lang